5 Sourced Calculators · Free to Embed

 Every widget shows its formula, sample size, and citation in an in-page Method block.
 The cross-cutting methodology page lists all data stories with their underlying datasets and computational assumptions, and the editorial policy explains how findings are reviewed and updated.

-All four producer-economics widgets are free to embed on extension newsletters, beekeeping-association sites, and producer-economics writing. iframe snippets: /tools/embed
+All five producer-economics widgets are free to embed on extension newsletters, beekeeping-association sites, and producer-economics writing. iframe snippets: /tools/embed

 Common questions